 These are fair concerns, but remember that your health is extremely important.
 If you are seriously hurt, you need to seek medical treatment immediately.
-If you are hurt, but are able to take care of some details before seeking medical treatment, follow these steps that will help your South Carolina workers' compensation case in the long run:
+If you are hurt, but are able to take care of some details before seeking medical treatment, follow these steps that will help your South Carolina workers' compensation claim in the long run.

-- Call a workers' compensation attorney.
+3. Call a workers' compensation attorney.
 The South Carolina workers' compensation system is complicated, and if you don't have an attorney guiding you through it, you're likely to run into more than a few problems.
-A workers' comp lawyer will dedicate himself to making sure you are treated fairly.
+A workers' comp lawyer will dedicate himself/herself to making sure you are treated fairly.

 Our Columbia, SC personal injury firm has helped many people like you seek fair results after a workplace accident.
 If you were injured at work and would like help, contact Columbia workers' compensation attorney Kenneth Berger for a free consultation by calling (803) 790-2800 or by using the live chat box below.